chumppp/CarSpotter/README.md

 # Car Spotter
 Web app used for car spotting.
-You scan a car and it identifies the make and model
+If you see a car but do not know the make/model, simply scan the car with this web app and it will tell you instantly the make and model.